ScalaConsultants/rough-slick/blogpost.md

 also worth mentioning that one of the expectations was to achieve a reasonable request rate with minimal scaling as our client was a startup with limited funds.

+## Spoiler alert
+I'm about to present a couple of issues we ran into.
+Although they look bad, they are not meant to put you off altogether, rather they are caveats that should be considered before fully comitting to Slick.
+Your interactions with database (or performance expectations) may be different and you may never run into these kinds of problems.
+Also these issues relate mostly to MySQL, see the note about PostgreSQL close to the end.

 ## Use case
 As a running example let's consider 4 tables which have similar relations as the ones we dealt with in the project: